 Here are some parts that you may need to repair the ice maker.
 Moreover, there are more parts so look at your local hardware store.

-1. Compressor: It is a very important part of every cooling system to heat and pressurize refrigerant.
+1. Compressor: It is a very important part of every cooling system to heat and pressurize refrigerants.
 If you have no idea that the compressor is bad or fails to work, you can check out this guide.

 2. Inlet valve: It is usually located at the rear of the unit to draw in freshwater or simply acts as a kind of gatekeeper.